pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

 [**BIDS**](https://bids.neuroimaging.io/get_started.html) is an acronym that stands for **Brain Imaging Data Structure**.
 It is a standardized format to organize and describe neuroscientific data (see the schema below).</b>
 In a nutshell, BIDS provides a framework for standardizing file names, folder structures and metadata for different kinds of data such as neuroimaging, behavioral, physiological etc.
-We recommend you to go through the [BIDS Starter Kit pages](https://bids-standard.github.io/bids-starter-kit/) to understand more in depth the concepts and the phylosophy behind BIDS.
+We recommend you to go through the [BIDS specification page](https://bids-specification.readthedocs.io/en/stable/) and [BIDS Starter Kit pages](https://bids-standard.github.io/bids-starter-kit/) to understand more in depth the concepts and the phylosophy behind BIDS.

 ```bash
 .